MianSaadTahir/Contra-Shooter/README.md

 # Contra Shooter

-**Contra Shooter** is a command-line interface (CLI) based shooter game developed in C++.
+A command-line interface (CLI) based shooter game developed in C++.
 Players engage in combat against three enemies, each with its own health system.
 The objective is to eliminate all enemies while managing limited lives, providing an engaging and strategic gameplay experience.

 ## Table of Contents
 - [Features](#features)